pavithraarx/pdf-html-qa-validation-tool/README.md

 <h2>Demo</h2>

 <p>
-See the complete PDF-to-HTML QA validation workflow in action.
+See the complete QA validation workflow in action.
 </p>

 <p>